Polynomial tractability for integration in an unweighted function space with absolutely convergent Fourier series: Introduction

 for all dimensions $d\in \NN$ and $\varepsilon\in (0,1)$. \end{itemize}

-As pointed out in \cite{GW11}, for most of the \emph{unweighted} multivariate integration problems studied so far, that is, the problems in which all variables or groups of variables play the same role, polynomial tractability does \emph{not} hold and a weaker notation of tractability such as quasi-polynomial tractability is necessary to understand the behavior of $N(\varepsilon,d)$ more precisely.
-As one of the examples related to this note, an intractability result was proven in \cite{SW97}: for any $\alpha>1$, the integration in the unweighted function space defined by
+As pointed out in \cite{GW11}, for most of the \emph{unweighted} multivariate integration problems studied so far, that is, the problems in which all variables or groups of variables play the same role, polynomial tractability does \emph{not} hold and the problem suffers from the curse of dimensionality; see \cite{HNUW14a,HNUW14b,HNW11} for such examples.
+Moreover, as one of the examples closely related to this note, an intractability result was proven in \cite{SW97}: for any $\alpha>1$, the integration in the unweighted function space defined by

 where

 with $\cdot$ being the inner product denotes the $\bsk$-th Fourier coefficient of $f$ was proven to be intractable by showing that $\inf_{Q_{d,N}}e^{\wor}(E_{d.\alpha},Q_{d,N})=1$ if $N< 2^d$.